mroberto166/MultilevelMachineLearning/README.md

 Repository to reproduce the experiments in the paper "A Multi-level procedure for enhancing accuracy of machine learning algorithms"

 ## Reproduce the plots for the convergence study of generalization error
-In the project foler, run:
+In the project folder, run:

     python CollectDataBound.py

 ## Reproduce the plots of the sensitivity study
-In the project foler, run:
+In the project folder, run:

     python SensitivityStudy.py

 ## Reproduce the plots of UQ
-In the project foler, run:
+In the project folder, run:

      python FinalComparison.py